Prajwa-l-Kumar/Micromouse/README.md

 # Micromouse
-Repo for the codes for Micromouse
+Repo for the codes of Micromouse